noynaert/csc187handouts/unit04/04_005_Methods.md

   * As a very loose general rule of thumb:
     * Variable names are nouns.
 They represent things.
     * Method names are verbs or contain a verb.
 Functions "do stuff."

+## Advantages of methods

+* Big problem can be divided into smaller tasks
+* The method can be tested thoroughly
+* The task may be assigned to one person or team